MicrosoftDocs/visualstudio-docs/docs/debugger/start-a-debugging-session-for-a-store-app-in-visual-studio-vb-csharp-cpp-and-xaml.md

 ###  <a name="BKMK__Optional__Disable_network_loopbacks"></a> Disable network loopbacks (optional)

- For security, a UWP app that is installed in the standard manner can't make network calls to the device it is installed on.
+ For security, a UWP app that is installed in the standard manner can't make network calls to the device it's installed on.
 By default, Visual Studio exempts deployed apps from this rule, so you can test communication procedures on a single machine.
 Before you release your app, you should test your app without the exemption.

 **To remove the network loopback exemption:**